-- 4.10.2.2.
+- 4.8.1.2.4.8.6.2.
 Conducting Remedial Action.
-VSTLs may take corrective action by submitting a remedial plan within 20 days of receipt of the report.
-The remedial plan shall (for each finding of noncompliance) identify the noncompliance, outline the steps to be taken to achieve compliance, state the timeframe for each step and identify the means and final date by which the VSTL will document compliance.
+VSTLs may take corrective action by submittingsubmit a remedial plan within 20 calendar days of receipt of the report.
+The remedial plan shall (for each finding of noncompliance)must identify the noncompliancecach nonconformity, outline the steps to be taken to achieve compliance, state the timeframe for each step, and identify the means and final date by which the VSTL will document compliance compliant.
 A remedial plan is subject to approval from the Program Director.
-A VSTL's failure to obtain approval of a remedial plan or unauthorized deviation from an approved plan's requirements or deadlines will result in suspension or revocation of accreditation consistent with the procedures laid out in Chapter 5, Revocation of Accreditation. - 4.10.3.
-Recommended.
-Recommended findings do not require VSTL action.
-The proposed remedial actions for recommended findings are not program requirements, but EAC suggested practices.
+A VSTL's failure to obtain approval of a remedial plan or unauthorized deviation from an approved plan's requirements or deadlines will result in suspension or revocation of accreditation consistent with the procedures laid out in Chapter 5, Revocation of Accreditation. - 4.8.6.3.
+EAC Approval of Remedial Plan.
+The Program Director must work with the VSTL to develop a remedial plan that will bring the VSTL into compliance.
+The Program Director must provide written approval of the VSTL's remedial plan. - 4.8.6.4.
+VSTL Implementation of a Remedial Plan.
+After the remedial plan has been approved by the Program Director, the VSTL has 20 calendar days to implement its plan.
+The VSTL must not deviate from the plan's procedures and the associated requirements or deadlines without the written consent of the Program Director.
+Failure to follow the remedial plan will result in the termination of the cure process.
+A determination to terminate the cure process must be made in writing by the Program Director. - 4.8.6.5.
+EAC Verification of Remedy.
+Upon a VSTL's completion of the remedial plan, the Program Director must verify compliance.